damek/cs336-assignment2-systems/cs336_systems/outputs/memory_viz_report.md

 Then you can untar it and open the html files in your browser / upload the pickle files to [https://docs.pytorch.org/memory_viz](https://docs.pytorch.org/memory_viz)

+Note: You should probably skim [this blog post](https://pytorch.org/blog/understanding-gpu-memory-1/).

 # Results